jseifeddine/netbox-ipam-bug/README.md

 - `docker-compose.yml` - Docker Compose configuration for NetBox
 - `initialize-and-test.sh` - Main script to set up environment and run tests
 - `insert_dummy_data.py` - Script to populate NetBox with test data (creates a device with 10,000 interfaces and assigns the same IP addresses to each)
-- `test-ipam.py` - Test script to verify IPAM functionality and detect assignment issues
+- `test-ipam.py` - Test script to verify IPAM functionality and detect inconsistencies in API responses
 - `requirements.txt` - Python dependencies (pynetbox, python-dotenv)

 ## Test Results

 After running the tests, results will be saved to a text file named `test_output_[VERSION].txt` in the repository directory.
-This file will show if any interfaces have incorrect IP address assignments (should have exactly 2 IPs per interface).
+This file will show if any interfaces have incorrect IP address assignments according to the API (each interface should have exactly 2 IPs).